Skip to content

 1. Split Strategy

-Best for large datasets where you can afford to hold out calibration data:
+Best for large datasets with sufficient calibration data:

 # Use 20% of data for calibration